-Freshen Tupperware with baking soda
+Freshen up plastic containers with baking soda

 If your plastic food tubs have seen one too many packed lunches or leftover dinners, and are smelling or stained, you don't need to replace them.
 Simply treat them to a night at the spa!
 Soak them in the sink overnight in warm water with a spoonful of baking soda, and the next day, after a rinse, they'll look and smell new again.

-Using washing up liquid to clean your blender
+Using washing-up liquid to clean your blender

 Grubby blender?
 These little tools see some serious use in winter, from making hearty soups to blitzing cranberry sauce or even mashed potatoes.
-All that work can leave them looking dirty, so for an easy clean, squirt in some washing up liquid and a little warm water and run your blender as normal - making sure to pop the lid on first!
+All that work can leave them looking dirty, so for an easy clean, squirt in some washing-up liquid and a little warm water and run your blender as normal - making sure to pop the lid on first!
 Then just give it a rinse.

 Use bicarbonate of soda to clean your dishwasher